-- To promote and live out the vision and values of our school through positive behaviour and conduct of all members of the school community. - To establish a happy, positive and caring learning environment that promotes perseverance, respect and trust. - To provide a secure and inclusive environment to learn and value respect for others, in line with the Church of England's Vision for Education and "Valuing all God's Children" - To provide a safe and caring culture where children feel safe and are taught about behaviour (including their own and that of others) - To instil a culture of restorative practices to ensure that children are treated with dignity and respect when approaching behaviour management.
+- To promote and live out the vision and values of our school through positive behaviour and conduct of all members of the school community. - To establish a happy, positive and caring learning environment that promotes perseverance, respect and trust. - To provide a secure and inclusive environment to learn and value respect for others, in line with the Church of England's Vision for Education and "Valuing all God's Children" - To provide a safe and caring culture where children feel safe (both offline and online) and are taught about behaviour (including their own and that of others) - To instil a culture of restorative practices to ensure that children are treated with dignity and respect when approaching behaviour management.

 What do we believe?
-The principles of our behaviour approach
+Our statement of behaviour principles